swiftlang/swift-java/USER_GUIDE.md

 ### Implementing Java `native` methods in Swift

-JavaKit supports implementing Java `native` methods in Swift using JNI with the `@JavaImplements` macro.
+JavaKit supports implementing Java `native` methods in Swift using JNI with the `@JavaImplementation` macro.
 In Java, the method must be declared as `native`, e.g.,

 ```java
 package org.swift.javakit.example;